Largest artificial non-nuclear explosions: New London School explosion

 On 18 March 1937, a natural gas leak caused an explosion, destroying the London School of New London, Texas.
 The disaster killed more than 295 students and teachers, making it the deadliest school disaster in American history.
-Letters of support were sent from around the world, including a telegram from Adolf Hitler.
+Letters of sympathy were sent from around the world, including a telegram from Adolf Hitler.

 Hirakata ammunition dump explosion

 On 1 March 1939, Warehouse No. 15 of the Imperial Japanese Army's Kinya ammunition dump in Hirakata, Osaka Prefecture, Japan, suffered a catastrophic explosion, the sound of which could be heard throughout the Keihan area.
-Additional explosions followed over the next few days as the depot burned, for a total of 29 explosions by 3 March.
+Additional explosions followed during the next few days as the depot burned, for a total of 29 explosions by 3 March.
 Japanese officials reported that 94 people died, 604 were injured, and 821 houses were damaged, with 4,425 households in all suffering the effects of the explosions.

 World War II

 Pluton

 On 13 September 1939, the French cruiser Pluton exploded and sank while offloading naval mines in Casablanca, in French Morocco.
 The explosion killed 186 men, destroyed three nearby armed trawlers, and damaged nine more.